 In America, important 19th century movements include the Hudson River School and Luminism.
 The use of light in these movements would later influence American Impressionism.
 The 20th century would bring such diverse movements as Regionalism and Modernism, followed by the post-World War Two rise of Pop Art and still others.

 The specialists in the Skinner department of American & European Works of Art are expert appraisers and lifelong students of these movements as well as the rest of Western art history.
 We understand the historical and aesthetic value of the fine paintings that are entrusted to us and have an excellent track record of realizing outstanding prices at auction.
-If you’d like to learn more about consigning your fine paintings to auction with Skinner, please contact us.
+If you’d like to learn more about consigning your fine paintings to on-site and online auction with Skinner, please contact us.